ZetaPhase/BetaGo/README.md

 ### Part 1: The App

+App implementations are in `app/`

+#### Current Features

-- Simplistic minimalistic map from google
+- Simple map from Google APIs
 - Record
 - Stop
 - Snap
 - Download
 - Upload
+- Sync activity with server

 ### Part 2: The server

-Servers are located in `Server/` in the repository.
+Servers are located in `server/` in the repository.

 Right now, there are 3 server implementations in place.